oliverschmidt/a2pico/demo/README.md

 An SPI controller (or a UART with H/W flow control) requires four spare GPIO ports in the GPIO0 - GPIO22 range.
 This requirement can be accommodated by omitting the expansion ROM support.
 With only the slot ROM, A0-A7 are sufficient.
-However, in order to still be able to distinguish between /DEVSEL and /IOSEL, one of those two needs to be connected to a PGIO port - in addition to combining them both to the ENBL line via an AND gate.
+However, in order to still be able to distinguish between /DEVSEL and /IOSEL, one of those two needs to be connected to a GPIO port - in addition to combining them both to the ENBL line via an AND gate.

 This is a potential pinout w/o expansion ROM - the brackets mark usage ideas:
 | GPIO    | Usage     |